-GENERAL FACTORS AFFECTING INVESTMENTS IN SHOPPING CENTERS; COMPETITION affect the ability of the Centers to generate sufficient revenues to meet operating and other expenses, including debt service, lease payments, capital expenditures and tenant improvements, and to make distributions to their owners and the Issuer's stockholders.
-Income from shopping center properties may be adversely affected by a number of factors, including: the national economic climate; the regional and local economy (which may be adversely impacted by plant closings, industry slowdowns, adverse weather conditions, natural disasters and other factors); local real estate conditions (such as an oversupply of, or a reduction in demand for, retail space); perceptions by retailers or shoppers of the safety, convenience and attractiveness of the shopping center; and increased costs of maintenance, insurance and operations (including real estate taxes).
+General Factors Affecting Investments in Shopping Centers.
+Real property investments are subject to varying degrees of risk that may affect the ability of the Centers to generate sufficient revenues to meet operating and other expenses, including debt service, lease payments, capital expenditures and tenant improvements, and to make distributions to its stockholders.
+Revenues and income from shopping center properties may be adversely affected by a number of factors, including: the national economic climate; the regional and local economy (which may be adversely impacted by plant closings, industry slowdowns adverse weather conditions, natural disasters and other factors); local real estate conditions (such as an oversupply of, or a reduction in demand for, retail space); perceptions by retailers or shoppers of the safety, convenience and attractiveness of the shopping center; and increased costs of maintenance, insurance and operations (including real estate taxes).
 In addition, investments in shopping centers and other real estate are relatively illiquid.
 If the Centers were liquidated in the current real estate market, the proceeds to the Company might be less than the Company's total investment in the Centers.
-There are numerous shopping facilities that compete with the Centers in attracting tenants to lease space, and an increasing number of new retail formats other than retail shopping centers that compete with the Centers for retail sales.
-Increased competition could adversely affect the Company's revenues.
 Income from shopping center properties and shopping center values are also affected by such factors as applicable laws and regulations, including tax and zoning laws, interest rate levels and the availability of financing.